Combinatorics of Cremona monomial maps: Abstract

 \section{Abstract}

-One studies Cremona monomial maps by combinatorial means.
+We study Cremona monomial maps using linear algebra, lattice theory and linear optimization methods.
 Among the results is a simple integer matrix theoretic proof that the inverse of a Cremona monomial map is also defined by monomials of fixed degree, and moreover, the set of monomials defining the inverse can be obtained explicitly in terms of the initial data.
-A neat consequence is drawn for the plane Cremona monomial group, in particular the known result saying that a plane Cremona (monomial) map and its inverse have the same degree.
-Included is a discussion about the computational side and/or implementation of the combinatorial invariants stemming from these questions.
+We present another method to compute the inverse of a Cremona monomial map based on integer programming techniques and the notion of a Hilbert basis.
+A neat consequence is drawn for the plane Cremona monomial group, in particular the known result saying that a plane Cremona monomial map and its inverse have the same degree.